 Physical Exam

 Silver Ribbon Campaign is a school supported student directed organization aimed at erasing stigma and raising awareness of mental health issues at the high school level.
-Students meet twice a month, generally over their lunch hour in the Washburn Alumnae Room.
+Students meet each Wednesday during Enrichment Support Opportunity (ESO) in the media center.
+Students are creating a public service announcement with Suicide Awareness Voices of Education (SAVE) at the MN Department of Education and arranging for a variety of speakers on their focus: depression and anxiety.

 In an attempt to provide staff, students and parents with the best, evidence based resources regarding ADHD, I will work to keep this to only the best.
 Call or email me for additional resources.